microsoft/ApplicationInsights-Java/agent/agent-profiler/docs/README.md

 ApplicationInsights UI under the Performance, Profiler, Triggers UI.

 - APPLICATIONINSIGHTS_PROFILER_ENABLE: boolean (default false)
-    - Can be set as either an environment variable or property to enable the profiler.
+    - Can be set as either an environment variable to enable the profiler.
     - While profiling is in beta it must be actively enabled.
 - APPLICATIONINSIGHTS_PERFORMANCE_COUNTERS_FREQUENCY: int (default 60)
-    - Can be set as either an environment variable or property to enable the profiler.
+    - Can be set as either an environment variable to enable the profiler.
     - Period in seconds that performance counters are sampled.
 This directly impacts the frequency that Alerting thresholds are evaluated.
 Alerting thresholds by default apply an average over the last 2 min, at the default of 60 seconds this will be 2 samples.